Search

 Using UTI’s CNC Machining Technology program as an example, students who enter CNC machinist training can expect a blend of lectures, bookwork and hands-on training.

 The hands-on training aspect makes up the majority of UTI’s program.
-Students work with CNC machinist leading brands like Mastercam, Mitsubishi Materials and Mitee-Bite, so they get direct experience with tools used in the field.
+Students utilize CNC machinist leading brands like Mastercam, Mitsubishi Materials and Mitee-Bite, so they get direct training with tools used in the field.

 A CNC machine is used to make a precision cut.